 Who Invented the First Paper Coffee Filter?

-After some trial and error, a German woman named Melitta Bentz invented the now-beloved paper coffee filter.
+After some trial and error, Melitta Bentz invented the now-beloved paper coffee filter.
 In 1908 on June 20th, Bentz filed a patent to protect her revolutionary paper filter and protected her invention.
 Not only did she make history with her invention in the coffee world, but she also shattered a glass ceiling for women inventors by being one of the first women to successfully file a patent.

 As soon as the patent was filed and entered into the register, she began selling her filters with wild success.
 Although it’s only been 100 years since her patent, the paper filter is synonymous with making coffee.
 Except for a few different types of coffee makers, nearly everyone uses some form of a disposable coffee filter to filter their coffee beans.

 About Melitta Bentz

 Born on January 31st in 1873, Amalie Auguste Melitta Bentz (nee Liebscher) was a German housewife and entrepreneur.
 Married to Hugo Bentz, she lived in Dresden, Germany, and had three children.
 Although she was a housewife with no college-level education, that didn’t stop her from designing her coffee filter product and seeking out a patent.
 She was dissatisfied with the taste of coffee after using percolators and other methods, setting out on a mission to create a better cup of coffee.

 After the first successful trial of her paper filters and creating a much tastier cup of coffee, she launched her business named Melitta.
 Her husband and two sons helped her with her new business, supporting her as the company’s first team of employees.
 Throughout the years the sales would drastically increase, causing the business to expand multiple times to keep up with the demands.
 To this day, the Melitta company is a family-controlled company that is run by Bentz’s two grandsons.